nodejs/TSC/TSC-Charter.md

 appropriate recording shall be taken and made available to the community through accessible public postings.

+TSC members are expected to regularly participate in all TSC activities
+including:

+* Regular attendance in TSC meetings;
+* Actively participating in TSC related discussions on GitHub; and
+* Voting

-In the case where an individual TSC member attends fewer than 25% of the regularly scheduled meetings held within a six month period, does not attend at least one meeting every three months, and does not proactively communicate with the TSC their intention not to attend those meetings, the member shall be asked to voluntarily resign their membership.
-Should a member fail to attend 100% of the meetings within a six month period, the member shall be automatically removed from the TSC.
-In such cases, the member may ask to continue as an invited observer to TSC meetings.
+In the case where an individual TSC member: (a) attends fewer than 25% of the regularly scheduled meetings held within a six month period, (b) does not attend at least one meeting every three months, (c) does not regularly participate in TSC discussions, and (d) does not regularly participate in TSC votes, the member shall be asked to voluntarily resign their TSC position.
+Should a member fail to participate in *any* TSC activity within a six month period, the member shall be automatically removed from the TSC.
+In such cases, the member may request to continue as an invited observer to TSC meetings.

 ## Section 5.
 Responsibilities of the TSC.